gofynd/fdk-client-swift/documentation/platform/AUDITTRAIL.md

-Retrieve a specific audit log entry
+Get detailed log information by their id

 *Returned Response:*